frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 - **Time Complexity**: $O(n^2)$ - The time it takes to process the input grows quadratically with the input size due to the nested loops and memoization overhead.
 - **Space Complexity**: $O(n^2)$ - The amount of memory required for storing memoized results also increases quadratically with the input size because the memoization table grows proportionally to n^2.

 By storing the results of subproblems, the memoized solution reduces redundant calculations, achieving a time complexity of $O(n^2)$.
 The memoization map and recursion stack together contribute to a space complexity of $O(n^2)$.
-Although it has the same time complexity as the brute force solution, memoization significantly improves efficiency by avoiding redundant calculations, making it more practical for larger arrays.
+Although it has the same time complexity as the Brute-Force solution, memoization significantly improves efficiency by avoiding redundant calculations, making it more practical for larger arrays.

-The brute force solution involves nested loops to check all possible pairs, leading to a time complexity of $O(n^2)$.
+The Brute-Force solution involves nested loops to check all possible pairs, leading to a time complexity of $O(n^2)$.
 This solution does not use any additional space apart from a few variables, so its space complexity is $O(1)$.
-While straightforward, the brute force approach is not efficient for large arrays due to its quadratic time complexity.
+While straightforward, the Brute-Force approach is not efficient for large arrays due to its quadratic time complexity.

 The naive recursive solution, on the other hand, explores all possible pairs without any optimization, resulting in an exponential time complexity of $O(2^n)$.
 The recursion stack can grow up to a depth of $n$, leading to a space complexity of $O(n)$.
 This approach is highly inefficient for large inputs because it redundantly checks the same pairs multiple times.